Find out how we can help you today

-- A BMI of greater than 40
+- A raised BMI

 - Surgery, MS (multiple sclerosis), chemotherapy, radiotherapy, local trauma, etc.

-- Illicit drug use, smoking and drinking excessive levels of alcohol.
+- Illicit drug use, smoking and drinking excessive levels of alcohol

-- Anxiety (especially if you have suffered erectile dysfunction in the past or are likely to suffer from performance anxiety).
+- Anxiety (especially if you have suffered erectile dysfunction in the past or are likely to suffer from performance anxiety)

-- Lack of interest in sex (usually due to depression)
+- Lack of interest in sex

-Take control of Erectile Dysfunction now
+Take control of erectile dysfunction now

 Prescription only medication